James R. Hall: Military career

 During his career, Hall served in various roles in the United States Army, including commanding the Fourth United States Army and the 197th Infantry Brigade.
 He also served as the Director of Enlisted Personnel Management at the United States Army Military Personnel Center, the Deputy Inspector General of the Army, the Secretary of the United States Army Infantry School, the Assistant Deputy Chief of Staff for Operations of United States Army Forces Command, and the Division Commander of the 4th Infantry Division.

 Hall's overseas service was exclusively in the Asia-Pacific area.
-He served two tours of duty in Korea as a battalion commander, two tours in Vietnam as a company commander, and one tour on Okinawa.
+He served two tours of duty in Korea (one as a platoon leader and one as a battalion commander), two tours in Vietnam (one as a company commander and one as a MACV advisor), and one tour on Okinawa.

 Hall assumed command of the Fourth United States Army in May 1989, becoming the highest-ranking military officer in the Midwestern United States; he served in this capacity through the inactivation of the Fourth Army in October 1991, when Hall also retired.